mattermost/docs/source/about/editions-and-offerings.rst

 Mattermost Enterprise is an enterprise-grade collaboration system that supports and helps you scale your mission-critical enterprise workflows, meet strict enterprise security, compliance, and privacy requirements, as well as provide executive reporting, dashboards, and productivity metrics.

-The **Mattermost Enterprise** feature set is available to our self-hosted community who either run, or upgrade to, our self-hosted commercial Mattermost Enterprise Edition, who purchase via the Mattermost sales organization (see: https://mattermost.com/contact-sales/), and who then install the license key onto their Mattermost server.
+*Self-Hosted Offerings* - The **Mattermost Enterprise** feature set is available to our self-hosted community who either run, or upgrade to, our self-hosted commercial Mattermost Enterprise Edition, who purchase by `contacting the Mattermost sales organization <https://mattermost.com/contact-sales/>`__, and who then install the license key onto their Mattermost server.
 A 30-day free trial to preview the features in this subscription can be activated either in-product (**System Console > Edition and License > Start trial**) or via an online request at https://mattermost.com/trial/.

-For our cloud community, the Mattermost Professional feature set can be purchased online on demand at https://mattermost.com/pricing/.
+*Cloud Offerings* - For our cloud community, the Mattermost Enterprise can be purchased by `contacting the Mattermost sales organization <https://mattermost.com/contact-sales/>`__,

 This offering includes all the features of Mattermost Professional, plus: